domeengine/nest/README.md

-# NEST - Natural EGG Software Trunk
+# NEST - Natural Entertainment Software Trunk

 NEST allows game code and assets to be bundled for easy distribution with the DOME engine.